 Module 1: Training Overview Module 2: What is Sexual Harassment?
 Module 3: Who is Impacted by Sexual Harassment?
-Module 4: Workplace Environment and Retaliation Module 5: Reporting Sexual Harassment Module 6: Key Takeaways and Course Review 1 9 18 25 31 40 --- --------------------------------
+Module 4: Workplace Environment and Retaliation Module 5: Reporting Sexual Harassment 1 9 18 24 30 -- --------------------------

-Module 1: Training Overview

-Governor's Introduction Video
+Module 1: Training Overview Governor's Introduction Video

-Hello, this is Governor Brian Kemp and I'm honored to welcome you to this training.
-On my first day in office, as Georgia's 83rd Governor, I signed an executive order that requires mandatory sexual harassment training for all State employees.
-Along with uniform standards for preventing, reporting and investigating allegations of sexual harassment in the State's Executive branch.
+This is Governor Brian Kemp.
+As Georgia's 83rd Governor, I'm proud to welcome you to this important training.
+Since day one, I have made it a priority to ensure a workplace free of sexual harassment for our State employees.
+By executive order, all State employees undergo mandatory training and must abide by uniform standards for preventing, reporting, and investigating allegations of sexual harassment in the State's Executive branch.

-Every employee will be trained to prevent and properly respond to harassment in the workplace.

-This course will walk you through our expectations to ensure a positive work environment in State agencies.
+This course will walk you through those expectations to ensure a positive work environment in State agencies by preventing and properly responding to harassment in the workplace.
+This training sets a high standard for workplace conduct, one that is important for us to strive towards as public servants.

-Preventing sexual harassment and establishing clear guidelines on the handling of complaints and investigations are important responsibilities of State government.
-My executive order and this training set a high standard for workplace conduct.
 As governor I will not tolerate sexual harassment in the workplace.
-This will ensure a safe, respectful work environment for all State employees and the constituents with whom they interact.
-We must join together in this important effort and continue our work to keep Georgia a wonderful place to live, work, and raise a family.
-Thank you for your commitment to a harassment free workplace in State government.
+To best serve the people of Georgia, it is up to all of us to ensure a safe, respectful work environment for all State employees and the constituents with whom they interact.

+Together, we can achieve this goal, and work to keep Georgia the best place to live, work, and raise a family.
+Thank you for your commitment to a harassment free workplace throughout State government here in Georgia.

-Introduction to Sexual Harassment Prevention Training
+Introduction to Sexual Harassment Prevention Training for Employees

-for Employees

-- The purpose of the sexual harassment prevention training for employees - The learning objectives of the course of a special approach to the prevention, detection, and elimination of sexual harassment.
+- The purpose of the sexual harassment prevention training for employees - The learning objectives of the course elimination of sexual harassment.